-- (1) See "Employment Agreements" above under the description of Mr. Jones' employment agreement for the payment schedule. - (2) See "Employment Agreements" above under the description of Mr. Clemens' employment agreement for the payment schedule. - (3) Because bonuses were set at zero for 2012 and are generally paid in December, named executives would not have been entitled to any additional bonuses upon termination at December 31, 2012. - (4) The dollar amount reported is the compensation cost for such awards that would have been recognized in 2012 in our financial statements in accordance with FASB ASC TOPIC 718 had the unvested stock options at December 31, 2012 vested at such date.
-See "Employment Agreements" for a description of the exercise periods following termination. - (5) The dollar amount reported is the compensation cost for such awards that were recognized in 2012 in our financial statements in accordance with FASB ASC TOPIC 718, for the vesting of options with respect to 7,083 shares that would vest within one month of December 31, 2012 if Mr. Jones died on such date and 3,542 shares that would vest within one month of December 31, 2012 if Mr. Clemens died on such date. - (6) Represents the value of medical, dental, disability and life insurance for the twelve months following termination.
-This amount is estimated. - (7) Excludes accrued vacation. - (8) Represents one year of salary, at the rate in effect on December 31, 2012. - (9) Represents two years of base salary, at the rate in effect on December 31, 2012. - (10)Represents the estimated value of medical, dental, disability and life insurance for the twenty-four months following termination. - (11)Represents six months of base salary.
+- (1) See "Employment Agreements" above under the description of Mr. Jones' employment agreement for the payment schedule. - (2) See "Employment Agreements" above under the description of Mr. Clemens' employment agreement for the payment schedule. - (3) Because bonuses were paid in mid-December 2013, named executives would not have been entitled to any additional bonuses upon termination at December 31, 2013. - (4) The dollar amount reported is the compensation cost for such awards that would have been recognized in 2013 in our financial statements in accordance with FASB ASC TOPIC 718 had the unvested stock options at December 31, 2013 vested at such date.
+See "Employment Agreements" for a description of the exercise periods following termination. - (5) The dollar amount reported is the compensation cost for such awards that were recognized in 2013 in our financial statements in accordance with FASB ASC TOPIC 718, for the vesting of options with respect to 9,479 shares that would vest within one month of December 31, 2013 if Mr. Jones died on such date and 5,208 shares that would vest within one month of December 31, 2013 if Mr. Clemens died on such date. - (6) Represents the value of medical, dental, disability and life insurance for the twelve months following termination.
+This amount is estimated. - (7) Excludes accrued vacation. - (8) Represents one year of salary, at the rate in effect on December 31, 2013. - (9) Represents two years of base salary, at the rate in effect on December 31, 2013. - (10)Represents the estimated value of medical, dental, disability and life insurance for the twenty-four months following termination. - (11)Represents six months of base salary. - (12)Mr. Clemens would have been entitled to 12 months of bonus had he died December 31, 2013 but he already received his bonus in mid-December.

-- (12)Mr. Clemens would have been entitled to 12 months of bonus had he died December 31, 2012 but his bonus for 2012 was zero. - (13)Payment to be made under Strategic Transaction Bonus Grant Agreement, which also could be paid for certain strategic transactions that do not constitute changes of control.
+(13)Payment to be made under Strategic Transaction Bonus Grant Agreement, which also could be paid for certain strategic transactions that do not constitute changes of control.